If you love Aspen’s champagne snow, try not to fall too hard when you experience its biking trails popping off in

 My Advice for Planning Your Aspen Trip

-There are so many things to do in Colorado in the summer, and especially in Aspen Snowmass: music festivals, open-air concerts and racing competitions.
+There are so many things to do in Colorado in the summer, and especially in Aspen Snowmass: music festivals, open-air concerts, racing competitions, you name it!
 Big name musical acts regularly offer free concerts from June through September.
 Snowmass also hosts the Jazz Aspen Snowmass Labor Day Festival drawing 10,000 people per day.
 Not bad for a town with a year-round population of less than 3,000 people.
 It’s worth checking the city’s calendar to see whether your visit can coincide with a worthwhile show at the venue Belly Up, or if you can avoid the spike in lodging prices during decadent annual events such as Food & Wine.

 Remember to acclimate to the elevation

 Depending on how long you’re planning to stay on your Aspen MTB trip, it’s helpful to add at least a day to acclimate to the elevation.
 Being a cheap date is also not a myth when it comes to drinking at elevation.
 I’ve had visitors lose their hat, so to speak, more than once.
 An added day can also be helpful for getting used to a rental bike and determining your comfort level before climbing 2,000 feet of vertical.